 The idyllic waters around Bundeena and the Deeban Spit in nearby Maianbar are perfect for fishing, kayaking and stand-up paddleboarding - Bundeena Kayaks offers various tours.
 Lovely sandy beaches in Bundeena and the national park are Hordens, Gunyah, Jibbon, Shelley and secluded Marley.

 Bring your bushwalking shoes too, as there are more than 100km of walking trails.
 Forest path is an easy 4.4km loop through enchanting rainforest, home to a colourful range of birdlife.
 Another delightful walk is to Jibbon Head for magnificent views of sandstone cliffs and the vast Pacific Ocean.

 Aboriginal rock engravings at Jibbon Head include depictions of Gawura the great whale and Baiame the sky spirit.
 Sydney Coast Walks offers a guided tour of this extraordinary indigenous heritage.
 For a multi-day adventure, the 26km Coast Track in the national park begins in Bundeena.

 Before your journey read these bushwalking safety tips.
 You’ll find places to stay in Bundeena ranging from Bonnie Vale campground to beachside cottages and B&Bs.
 The enjoyable events calendar includes the vibrant Bundeena Saltwater Market and the fabulous monthly art trail.

-Catch the ferry from Cronulla on the first Sunday of the month to discover the local art trail, when local artists and artisans open their studio doors to the public for a rare glimpse into their working lives and creative journeys.
-More than 20 artists are waiting to welcome you into their studios.
-Artworks on show and for sale include paintings, drawings, printmaking, wood carving, decorative and functional pottery, glassware and jewellery.
+Some of Sydney’s finest artists and artisans open their studio doors to the public on the Bundeena and Maianbar Art Trail, on the first Sunday of the month.
+Artworks on show and for sale include paintings, drawings, wood carving, decorative and functional pottery, glassware and jewellery.